backstage/backstage/docs/auth/identity-resolver.md

       ...
 ```

-The `resolveCatalogMemberClaims` method will retrieve the `sub` and `ent`
+The `resolveCatalogMembership` method will retrieve the `sub` and `ent` entities
-entities from the catalog, if possible, and check for
+from the catalog, if possible, and check for
 [memberOf](../features/software-catalog/well-known-relations.md#memberof-and-hasmember)
 relations to add additional entity claims.